Ali-sarafraz/dry-bean-classification/README.markdown

    - Model performance was compared based on standard metrics (e.g., accuracy, precision, recall, F1-score).

 3. **Model Selection**:
-   - XGBoost was selected as the final model due to its superior performance.
+   - SVM was selected as the final model due to its superior performance.
-   - The trained XGBoost model is saved as `xgboost_model.joblib` for reproducibility and deployment.
+   - The trained SVM model is saved as `SVM_model.joblib` for reproducibility and deployment.

 ## Installation
 1. Clone the repository: